-- saving the search parameters you select under a name of your choosing so that you can easily run the same search again.
+- Saving the search parameters you select under a name of your choosing so that you can easily run the same search again.
 See Running and Scheduling Saved Searches.

-- Scheduling your saved search so that it runs automatically
+- Scheduling your saved search so that it runs automatically.
+See Scheduling Tasks.

 - Using a search previously created by you or someone else and then renaming it as another saved search.